8.5.1 Eligibility for Training Services

 8.5.8 Training Type 6: Job Readiness Training Combined with Training Services or Transitional Jobs

-This type of training service occurs when job readiness activities are provided in combination with occupational classroom training, on-the-job training, incumbent worker training, programs that combine workplace training with related instruction, entrepreneurial training, or transitional jobs.1
+This type of training service occurs when job readiness training is provided in combination with occupational classroom training, on-the-job training, incumbent worker training, programs that combine workplace training with related instruction, entrepreneurial training, or transitional jobs.1

-DWD-DET defines job readiness as the career service "short-term pre-vocational services."
-These services prepare individuals for unsubsidized employment or training and may include development of:
+DWD-DET defines "Job Readiness Training" as training that prepares individuals for unsubsidized employment or training and may include development of:

 AND

-If job readiness activities are not provided in combination with training services, the activities are short-term pre-vocational services, which is an individualized career service.
+If job readiness is not provided in combination with occupational classroom training, on-the-job training, incumbent worker training, programs that combine workplace training with related instruction, entrepreneurial training, or transitional jobs, the job readiness are short-term pre-vocational services, which is an individualized career service.

 8.5.9 Training Type 7: Adult Education and Literacy Activities Provided in Conjunction with Training Services